1934 college football rankings: Dickinson System

 The Dickinson System was a mathematical rating system devised by University of Illinois economics professor Frank G. Dickinson.
 For the first time, Professor Dickinson declared a team as national champion even though it did not receive the highest point total in his mathematical calculations.
-Professor Dickinson justified the departure based on a provision in his "code" providing that an undefeated team should be rated higher than a defeated team, regardless of the point standing.
+Minnesota qualified under a section of Dickinson's code providing that an undefeated team is ranked above a team it has defeated, regardless of the point standing.
+Minnesota had defeated Pittsburgh at Pitt Stadium, 13–7.
 Dickinson's final ratings were as follows: